 GRAT and GRUT.
 Grantor-retained annuity trusts and grantor-retained unitrusts allow you to give assets to your children today — removing them from your taxable estate at a reduced value for gift tax purposes (provided you survive the trust’s term) — while you receive payments from the trust for a specified term.
 At the end of the term, the principal may pass to the beneficiaries or remain in the trust.
 In a GRAT, the income you receive is an annuity based on the assets’ value on the date the trust is formed.
 In a GRUT, the payments are a set percentage of the assets’ value as redetermined each year.
 These trusts may be especially beneficial in a low-interest rate environment like we have today.

 QPRT.
-A qualified personal residence trust is similar to a GRAT except that, instead of holding assets, the trust holds your home — and, instead of receiving annuity payments, you enjoy the right to live in your home for a set number of years.
+A qualified personal residence trust works on the same principle as a GRAT except that, instead of holding assets, the trust holds your home — and, instead of receiving annuity payments, you enjoy the right to live in your home for a set number of years.
 At the end of the term, your beneficiaries own the home.
 You may continue to live there if the trustees or owners agree and you pay fair market rent.